harleenkaur28/Movie-Recommender-System/README.md

 1. **Run the Notebook:**
    - The repository already contains the necessary CSV files (`tmdb_5000_movies.csv` and `tmdb_5000_credits.csv`), as well as the pre-trained models (`movies.pkl` and `similarity.pkl`).
-   - If you need to re-generate the `movies.pkl` and `similarity.pkl` files, open and run the `Movie Recommender.ipynb` notebook.
+   - It is suggested that you re-generate the `movies.pkl` and `similarity.pkl` models, by running the `Movie Recommender.ipynb` notebook.
 This will process the CSV files and save the required pickle files in your project directory.

 2. **Run app.py:**
    - Use the following command to start the Streamlit server on your localhost: